CMS Hospital Price Transparency

 For a critical-access hospital, non-compliance is up to ~$125,000 a year of penalty exposure — against a fix priced to fit inside the Small Rural Hospital Improvement Program (SHIP) grant many rural hospitals already receive.
 No new FTE, no IT project, no system-sized platform contract.

-See your exposure — check my file, free →For the CEO
+See your exposure — check my file, free →

 Before you sign this year's attestation, know what CMS's validator sees on your website today.
 We make sure the numbers under your signature are right.